RJ Harvey vs Tyrone Tracy Jr.: The Full Breakdown

-RJ Harvey (10.8 PPG) and Tyrone Tracy (9.5 PPG) produced nearly identical fantasy numbers in 2025.
+RJ Harvey (10.8 PPG) and Tyrone Tracy Jr. (9.5 PPG) produced nearly identical fantasy numbers in 2025.
 When two running backs are this close on a per-game basis, the weekly matchup matters more than the season-long resume.
-RJ Harvey played 17 games for the Denver Broncos; Tyrone Tracy suited up 15 times for the New York Giants.
+RJ Harvey played 17 games for the Denver Broncos; Tyrone Tracy Jr. suited up 15 times for the New York Giants.

 A 1.3-point per-game gap over a full season is essentially noise.
 It means one extra catch, one fewer target, or a single broken play away from flipping the script.
 For a weekly start/sit call between these two, matchup analysis matters far more than the season line.

-RJ Harvey is the receiving back in this matchup, turning 47 targets into 356 yards, while Tyrone Tracy profiles as a more traditional rusher with 740 rushing yards and 2 touchdowns.
+RJ Harvey is the receiving back in this matchup, turning 47 targets into 356 yards, while Tyrone Tracy Jr. profiles as a more traditional rusher with 740 rushing yards and 2 touchdowns.
 In PPR and half-PPR formats RJ Harvey carries the higher weekly floor.
 In standard leagues the gap tightens considerably.